 Choose a Perfect Palette in 3 Easy Steps

-With paint and decor available in every hue imaginable, adding color to your home might seem overwhelming — but it doesn't have to be!
-Break down the process with these three simple steps to picking a color palette for any room.
+Adding color to your home seems overwhelming — but it doesn't have to be!
+We give you three simple steps to picking a color palette for any room.

 They are the questions every homeowner asks: What color should I paint my walls?
 How do interior decorators pick a palette in a flash when there are so many colors out there?
 It’s easier than you think.
 In just three simple steps, you can choose a palette for any room in the house.

 Step 1: Establish a Mood